cryfs/homebrew-tap/README.md

 # homebrew-tap
-A tap to allow installing CryFS on Mac OS X using homebrew.
+This repository was a tap to allow installing CryFS on Mac OS X using homebrew.

 **This tap is not in use anymore, since the cryfs formula is now in homebrew-core.**